Persuasive Speech - Everything You Need To Know

 What is a Persuasive Presentation?

-Persuasive presentations rely on spoken words, visual aids, facts, logic, empathy, story-telling, and more to help the audience accept new information and take action.
+Persuasive presentations rely on spoken words, visual aids, facts, logic, empathy, story-telling, and more to help the audience accept new information and encourage a call to action.

 Not sure how to persuade an audience?